| | |

 wonderful Classics Illustrated comic book version) knows precisely

+how the plot plays out.
 About half of my disappointment stemmed from Wells' Victorian concepts

 being set in 21st century New York.
 Slow-moving, philosophical British